SAP-samples/abap-cheat-sheets/07_String_Processing.md

 s1 = reverse( `paba` ).
 ```

-**Inserting Content**
+**Inserting Substrings into Strings**

-The string function
+- The string function
 [`insert`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninsert_functions.htm)
-inserts a substring into any position within a given string.
-Using
+inserts a substring at any position within a given string.
+You can use various parameters to construct the string you want:
-various parameters, you can construct your desired string:

   - `val`: Original string.
   - `sub`: Substring.
-- `off`: Optionally sets the offset, i. e. the position where  to add the substring.
+  - `off`: Optionally sets the offset, i.e. the position where the substring should be added.
 The default value is 0.
 When using the function with the default value, the result is like concatenating a  string with `&&` (like `res = sub && text`).
+- Inserting substrings can also be accomplished using the string function `replace` or `REPLACE` statements, which are are covered below.

 Syntax examples:
 ``` abap